A SENSE OF TIME AND PLACE

 Five years seems a long time!
 The impact of Covid-19 has been significant for me.
 I’m over 70 years of age and during the spring lockdown I took stock and recognised that the world has changed and things are not likely to return to the way they were.
 I have no desire to shoot images of people in masks, nor do I think that at my age it will be wise to spend time in busy places shooting street images with a wide angle lens.
 So I anticipate that my work will focus on urban and post-industrial landscape along with images of quirky subjects that catch my eye.
 That said, I’m sure that a fair number of images will continue to include people!

 Are there any special projects you are currently working on that you would like to let everyone know about?

 The images that illustrate this interview are from my project 'Shards of West Yorkshire'.

 In 2016 I embarked upon this long term street photography project hoping to capture something of the essence of the post-industrial communities of West Yorkshire.
 My plan had been to continue shooting until the end of 2020 and self-publish five books, each of around 65 images.
 The intervention of Covid-19 in March brought an early conclusion to the planned shoots.

 Two books have been published (Vol.1 & Vol.2).
 I am currently working on Vol.3 and expect to publish this in the New Year.
 I do have sufficient images for a fourth book, whether there is enough material for a fifth book is something I’ll consider after Vol.4 is published in late 2021.

 “When I am not out photographing, I (like to)…

 Listen to music (jazz and classical) and spend time with my family."

 All photos © Peter Bartlett

-You can also read a pictorial story by Peter about English horse racing culture - A Day at the Races right here in the Pictorial Mag.
+You can also read a pictorial story by Peter about English horse racing culture - A Day at the Races right here on the Pictorial Mag.